 ii.
 Strategy to meet target: PepsiCo worked with external experts including Peterson to develop and implement PepsiCo's Palm Oil Traceability Protocol, launched in 2017.
 The protocol was distributed to all direct suppliers along with a required semi-annual reporting template, which requires the names of all palm oil and palm kernel oil mills, their geo coordinates and the percentage of PepsiCo's volume that is traceable to the mills.
 We also implemented a training program in both English and Spanish and maintain a helpdesk.
 The protocol is also the basis for independent verification undertaken by suppliers to verify the quality of the management systems used to collect their supply chain data.
-We continue to make progress toward our goal of 100% traceability to the mill and, at the end of 2021, approximately 97% of the palm oil we used is traced to specific mills, up from 94% in 2017, 89% in 2016 and 65% in 2015.
+We continue to make progress toward our goal of 100% traceability to the mill and, at the end of 2022, achieved our goal of 98% of the palm oil used traced to specific mills, an increase from 97% in 2021, 94% in 2017, 89% in 2016 and 65% in 2015.
 We will continue working with our suppliers to increase visibility of the mills in our palm oil supply chain through various engagement efforts, including our mill traceability data verification protocol.